 People reporting grievances (“whistleblowers”) are protected, and stiff sanctions will be taken against any Group employees breaching this provision.

-The reporting of a grievance is made as simple and safe as possible, in particular through dedicated pages on the websites of our country operations.
+The reporting of a grievance is made as simple and safe as possible, in particular through dedicated pages on the websites of the country operations.

 A specific Group Policy addresses sexual harrassment and the reporting of sexual harrassment cases.

-Gender Committees are set up in our operations to allow for education and mediation of gender issues.
+Gender Committees are set up in the operations to allow for education and mediation of gender issues.

 The below Grievances dashboard includes the most significant grievances received by SIPEF since 2013, including all complaints managed through the RSPO Complaints Mechanism.